 The easiest way to get snorkeling gear once you’ve arrived on Maui is to rent it by the day or week from Boss Frog’s.
 Their Deluxe Snorkel Sets are inexpensive and include everything you need, including a mesh carrying bag for your gear.
-They have tons of shop locations all throughout the island, and can be reached at 808.856.4264.
+They have tons of shop locations all throughout the island and can be reached at 808.856.4264.

-Without a doubt one of the most beloved beaches in all of Maui, Ka’anapali Beach has taken home the title of ‘America’s Best Beach’ more than once.
+Without a doubt, one of the most beloved beaches in all of Maui, Ka’anapali Beach has taken home the title of ‘America’s Best Beach’ more than once.
 On the far right side of the beach lies Black Rock, known by ancient Hawaiians as the location where the soul could leap into the afterlife.
 Today, Black Rock is known for its nightly cliff diving ceremony, and one of the best snorkeling areas on Maui (just leave plenty of room for the cliff divers!).
-In winter months, humpback whale songs can be heard echoing off the underwater lava formations, while trumpetfish, surgeonfish, goatfish, butterflyfish, Hawaiian Green Sea Turtles and more can be seen year-round.
+In winter months, humpback whale songs can be heard echoing off the underwater lava formations, while trumpetfish, surgeonfish, goatfish, butterflyfish, Hawaiian Green Sea Turtles, and more can be seen year-round.

 Another West Maui snorkeling gem, mile marker #14 marks the entrance point for Olowalu, an area known for its stunning and vast coral reef systems, as well as Hawaiian Green Sea Turtle cleaning stations, a manta ray cleaning station and tons of tropical fish populations.
 Be sure to wear slippahs on your walk to the water, as there are plenty of kiawe tree thorns in the area!
-Keep an eye out for octopus and eels hidden within the reef system, and enjoy views of some of the most stunning coral reef formations in the Hawaiian Islands!
+Keep an eye out for octopi and eels hidden within the reef system, and enjoy views of some of the most stunning coral reef formations in the Hawaiian Islands!

 Kama’ole Beach II

 Conveniently located in central Kihei, Kama’ole Beach II is a wonderful place to soak up some sun and enjoy a picturesque beach day with friends and family.
-Onsite facilities include volleyball nets, picnic tables, restrooms and more, as well as soft, sandy entrances for relaxed swimming and snorkeling.
+Onsite facilities include volleyball nets, picnic tables, restrooms, and more, as well as soft, sandy entrances for relaxed swimming and snorkeling.
 Head to either end of the beach to snorkel along the reef peninsulas, and be treated to views of Moorish idols, goatfish, trumpetfish, jacks, wrasse, and typically plenty of turtles.
 A perfect choice if you plan on bringing the kids, or less experienced members of your travel group.

 For experienced snorkelers, we highly recommend a visit to South Maui’s 5 Caves, also commonly known as 5 Graves.
-Since there is no beach at this location, the entrance and exit can be a bit slippery, and requires a a swim to get out of the cove and around to the cave area.
+Since there is no beach at this location, the entrance and exit can be a bit slippery and requires a swim to get out of the cove and around to the cave area.
 Once you’re here, however, you’ll quickly understand why it’s worth the effort!
 Tons of turtles are seen throughout the area, and the underwater cave formations are scenic and stunning.
-Enjoy plenty of marine species like unicornfish, needlefish, yellow tang, boxfish and more, and keep an eye out for the resident whitetip reef sharks (which are not dangerous).
+Enjoy plenty of marine species like unicornfish, needlefish, yellow tang, boxfish, and more, and keep an eye out for the resident whitetip reef sharks (which are not dangerous).
 Amazing!